Hand Sewers sew, join, reinforce, or finish, usually with needle and thread, a variety of manufactured items. Includes weavers and stitchers.

 |Not suitable for people who likes to help and teach others|

 |One of the lowest paying jobs|

 61% of Hand Sewers said they were satisfied with their job and 46% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Hand Sewers job description, Hand Sewers salary, Hand Sewers information, what is the job of a Hand Sewer like, pros and cons about Hand Sewers, colleges and universities for Hand Sewers, is Sewers, Hand the right career for me, Easy careers to get into, careers in Production
+Hand Sewers job description, Hand Sewers salary, Hand Sewers information, what is the job of a Hand Sewer like, pros and cons about Hand Sewers, colleges and universities for Hand Sewers, is Hand Sewers the right career for me, careers in Production

 Adobe Block Maker, Adobe Maker, Almond Paste Molder, Artificial Candy Maker, Bed Laborer, Block Maker, Broom Maker, Burial Vault Maker, Burial Vault Setter, Candy Roller